Millie Bobby Brown: Personal life

 Brown came into the public eye at age 12 after being cast in Stranger Things.
-At age 14, memes using homophobic quotes which were falsely attributed to Brown began circulating on social media, which Brown stated was one of the reasons she eventually left Twitter.
+At age 14, memes using homophobic quotes which were falsely attributed to Brown began circulating on social media, which Brown stated was one of the reasons she eventually deactivated her Twitter.
 In addition to online bullying, she has also faced social media users and articles sexualising her.
-In response, Brown captioned a 2020 Instagram post on her 16th birthday with the following comment:

-There are moments I get frustrated from the inaccuracy, inappropriate comments, sexualisation and unnecessary insults that have ultimately resulted in pain and insecurity for me.
+In response, Brown captioned a 2020 Instagram post on her 16th birthday with the following comment: "There are moments I get frustrated from the inaccuracy, inappropriate comments, sexualisation and unnecessary insults that have ultimately resulted in pain and insecurity for me."
 After Brown turned 18 in February 2022, her social media profiles began to be flooded by sexually explicit material from users.

+In 2018, Brown was in a relationship with social media personality and singer Jacob Sartorius.
+She briefly dated model Romeo Beckham from late 2018 to early 2019, rugby player Joseph Robinson in early-mid 2019 to mid 2020 and TikTok star Hunter Ecimovic in late 2020 to early 2021.

 In 2021, Brown began a relationship with actor Jake Bongiovi.
 In April 2023, she announced their engagement.
 On 27 May 2024, People reported that the couple had married in a private ceremony the previous weekend.
 Brown also announced that she had chosen to take her husband's last name.
 They live in the state of Georgia.
-On 21 August 2025, Brown and Bongiovi announced that they had adopted a baby girl.
-Her close friend and co-star Noah Schnapp is her daughter's godfather.
+In August 2025, Brown and Bongiovi announced that they had adopted a girl.
+Her close friend and Stranger Things co-star Noah Schnapp is her daughter's godfather.
+In September 2026, People reported that Brown and Bongiovi adopted a second child, a boy.

-As of August 2022, she has been an online student at Purdue University Global, studying health and human services.
+As of August 2022, she has been an online student at Purdue University, studying health and human services.

-On 3 March 2025, addressing media backlash over her appearance, Brown posted a video on her Instagram account criticising journalists, including multiple reporters for Daily Mail and former Great British Bake Off host Matt Lucas for what she said was bullying and body shaming.
-Brown stated that as an adult she should not be expected to continue looking like a child.
+On 3 March 2025, addressing media backlash over her appearance, Brown posted a video on her Instagram account criticising journalists, including multiple reporters from Daily Mail and former Great British Bake Off host Matt Lucas, for what she said was bullying and body shaming.
+Brown stated that as an adult, she should not be expected to continue looking like a child.
 The next day, Lucas posted an apology on Instagram for his comments.